prisma/prisma/docker/README.md

 ## Using docker-compose for databases

-This is only intended to be run in a development environment where ports 3306 / default for MySQL - 5432 / default for PostgreSQL and 4306 custom port - MariaDB is free and not used.
+This is only intended to be run in a development environment where ports 3306 / default for MySQL - 5432 / default for PostgreSQL and 4306 custom port - MariaDB are free and not used.

 If they are already used make sure to change the ports like this